-Permits are also awarded as part of the Limited Access General Category (LAGC) fleet to vessels fishing in non-scallop fisheries to catch scallops as incidental catch and for small-scale vessels in the scallop fishery.
+Table 4.
+Federal sea scallop permits issued in 2016 bycategory (NOAA/GARFO n.d.)
+For a description of thepermit types included in the UoA see Table 26 fishing in non-scallop fisheries to catch scallops as incidental catch and for smallscale vessels in the scallop fishery.
 Amendment 11, approved in 2008, established specific allocations for the LAGC fleet, including a limited access program with individual fishing quotas (IFQs) (NMFS 2008).
 In the IFQ fleet vessels are allocated a yearly IFQ allocation which may be leased or permanently transferred among the IFQ fleet and may be fished throughout the fishing year.
 Most of the scallop fishing by LAGC IFQ vessels occurs in specific exemption areas within the open areas.
 A number of IFQ fleet-wide trips are allocated for the access areas, landings from these trips are still applied against their IFQ allocations (NOAA/GARFO nd).
 The IFQ vessels makes the primary component of the LAGC fleet (Table 4).
 Amendment 11 also established the Northern Gulf of Maine Management Area (NGOM), which permitted vessels in the LAGC fleet to fish in the NGOM area exclusively (NMFS 2008).